Leasehold Houses – Buying the freehold – Qualification and procedure

 Not all surveying practices specialise in this kind of work and you should make careful enquiries relating to the practice’s experience of the legislation before proceeding.
 Advice on local practices can be obtained from the professional body referred to above.
-The LEASE website also has a directory of local leasehold professional practitioners which you may find helpful.

 - Qualification Requirements

 - have the lease of the whole house

 - have owned the lease for two years